Tigers vs Pirates Odds, Spread, and Total

 Tigers vs Pirates Predictions and Picks

-Detroit is 28–23 on the road and 3–7 in its last ten games.
+Detroit is 28–24 on the road and 2–8 in its last ten games.
 The Tigers rank sixth in runs scored, 13th in batting average, 12th in on-base percentage, and seventh in slugging percentage.
 On the pitching side, they rank eighth in ERA.
-Riley Greene leads the team in home runs and RBIs.
-He went 0-for-4 in Game 1 and struck out three times.
-The Tigers' offense has scored two runs or fewer in four straight games and has been shut out twice during that span.
-Detroit will try to get the bats going early in Game 2.
-On the mound for the Tigers is Casey Mize, who is 9–3 with a 3.15 ERA.
-He has six quality starts this season but is coming off his worst outing of the year, allowing six runs to the Seattle Mariners.
+Riley Greene leads in home runs and RBIs.
+He went 1-for-5 in Game 2 but struck out three times again.
+The Tigers are due for a complete effort on both sides of the ball and need to play cleaner in the finale.
+On the mound for the Tigers is Troy Melton, who will be making his MLB debut.

-Pittsburgh is 27–24 at home and 2–8 in its last ten games.
+Pittsburgh is 28–24 at home and 3–7 in its last ten games.
 The Pirates rank last in runs scored, 28th in batting average, 26th in on-base percentage, and last in slugging percentage.
 On the pitching side, they rank 12th in ERA.
-Bryan Reynolds leads the team in RBIs and went 1-for-4 with two RBIs in Game 1.
-The Pirates' offense will look to build on a solid win against the best team in the majors.
-On the mound for Pittsburgh is Mitch Keller, who is 3–10 with a 3.48 ERA.
-He has 14 quality starts this season and a 1.37 ERA in July.
+Bryan Reynolds leads the team in RBIs and went 3-for-5 with two RBIs in Game 2.
+The Pirates are looking for their fourth sweep of the season, which would likely be the highlight of their year.
+On the mound for the Pirates is Bailey Falter, who is 6–5 with a 4.00 ERA.